 For both study groups, we would like permission to access medical records at the HIV clinic.
 We will use this information to evaluate HIV Viral Load, CD4 cell count, and other information relevant to your health, at each computer session.
 We would only like to access your information for as long as you are enrolled in the study.
 Once you have completed the study we will no longer access your medical records at any HIV clinic.
-We will not share information with the clinic staff about your answers to the questions on the computer.
-If you decide to allow us to access your health information for the study, you will need to sign a form at your doctor's office giving them permission to let us see your records.
+We will not share information with the study clinic staff about your answers to the questions on the computer.
+If you decide to allow us to access your health information for the study, you will need to sign an authorization form at the end of this consent form document giving permission to let us see your records.

 For the study group that is asked questions and shown videos, there are questions about depression, suicide and domestic violence.
 If you are assigned to this group and if your answers to these questions show that you may be depressed, suicidal or are currently in an abusive relationship, a health worker here at the clinic will follow-up with you but will not know what you may be having trouble with.
 For example, the healthcare worker will not know whether you indicated that you are suicidal or whether you indicated that you are in an abusive relationship.
-We will not share your actual answers with staff at the clinic.
+We will not share your actual answers with study staff at the clinic.
 You can decide what information you want to share with the healthcare worker.